Trademark Application in Turkey

 3. How much does it cost to register a trademark in Turkey?

-Total cost depends on the number of Nice classes and whether an opposition is filed.
-As of 2026, a single-class unopposed Turkish trademark application — including official TÜRKPATENT fees, attorney fees, and the registration fee — typically falls in the range of EUR 450–750.
+The total cost depends on the number of Nice classes and whether an opposition is filed.
+As of 2026, a single-class unopposed Turkish trademark application typically falls in the range of EUR 450–750, covering official TÜRKPATENT fees, attorney fees, and the registration fee.
 Each additional class adds a relatively small incremental cost.
 Leo Patent provides written flat-fee quotes before any work begins.

 4. What happens if my trademark application is rejected?